 Quick Links: Federal * Local * Statistics and Other Important Issues

-On this page: Enacted/effective legislation * Introduced/pending legislation
+On this page: Enacted/effective legislation & rules * Introduced/pending legislation & rules

-The MRA recently released new draft rules for the cannabis industry.
+The CRA periodically amends the administrative rules for the cannabis industry.
+The most recent changes were in March, 2022.
 A public hearing took place for rules governing marijuana businesses at on Monday, September 27, 2021 in Lansing.
 The Guild also hosted a webinar/Q&A with CRA Director Andrew Brisbo on Friday, September 17, 2021, which specifically focused on the proposed rule changes.
-The new rules went into effect on Monday, March 7, 2022.

 Notable changes, per CRA: